Press "Enter" to skip to content

 History of Bands in World War 1 Part 1

-THE YANKS ARE COMING US ARMY BANDS OF WORLD WAR I (1917-1919) It was called “The Great War” in the time before we started capitalizing…
+THE YANKS ARE COMING US ARMY BANDS OF WORLD WAR I (1917-1919) It was called “The Great War” before we began capitalizing and numbering our…

 Bugles on D-Day